openvinotoolkit/open_model_zoo/demos/security_barrier_camera_demo/README.md

 The demo uses OpenCV to display the resulting frame with detections rendered as bounding boxes and text.

+> **NOTE**: On VPU devices (Intel® Movidius™ Neural Compute Stick, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs) this demo has been tested on the following Model Downloader available topologies:
+>* `vehicle-license-plate-detection-barrier-0106`
+>* `vehicle-attributes-recognition-barrier-0039`
+>* `license-plate-recognition-barrier-0001`
+> Other models may produce unexpected results on these devices.

 ## See Also
 * [Using Open Model Zoo demos](../README.md)